programmfabrik/fylr-plugin-monitoring/README.md

 and self organize bug fixing.
 Feel free to directly contact the committing developers.

-# fylr-plugin-monitoring-endpoint
+# fylr-plugin-monitoring
 Custom monitoring-endpoint for fylr-API

-The plugin provides a new API endpoint under "GET /api/v1/plugin/base/monitoring-endpoint/monitoring".
+The plugin provides a new API endpoint under "GET /api/v1/plugin/base/monitoring/monitoring".

 You have to call this endpoint with a user that has been assigned the associated "Allow Monitoring-Endpoint" system right.